Relentless Pursuit Outreach & Recovery Corporation

 o Extensive experience in fundraising, providing social services, and non-profit operations

-Relentless Pursuit will build funding support from churches, businesses, and private donors in the community at an aggressive rate of growth.
+In addition to grants, Relentless Pursuit will build funding support from churches, businesses, and private donors in the community.

-Ultimately, RPOR is becoming a critical mission support system for eliminating sex traffickers and recovering victims.
+RPOR will become a critical mission support system for eliminating sex traffickers and recovering victims.
 RPOR impacts how many other local services will be called in to respond to sex trafficking in the community due to the increase in awareness of the issue and the training that has been provided to identify the problem.

 Established strategic partnerships with Guardian Group, The Stop Trafficking Project, and EPIK Project